charishma-a/FullStack-Donation/README.md

 tip: number

-The server side consists of APIs which will be called as per the user's request.
+The server side is REST API which will be called as per the user's request.
-There are 6 APIs for donation interface and 5 APIs for user Interface for all the CRUD operations.
+There are 6 endpoints for Donation Interface and 5 endpoints for User Interface for all the CRUD operations.